vishalanandl177/DRF-API-Logger/docs/index.rst

 You may wish to hide sensitive information from being exposed in the logs.
 You do this by setting ``DRF_API_LOGGER_EXCLUDE_KEYS`` in settings.py to a list of your desired sensitive keys.
-The default is

 .. code:: python

-   DRF_API_LOGGER_EXCLUDE_KEYS = ['password', 'token', 'access', 'refresh']
+   DRF_API_LOGGER_EXCLUDE_KEYS = ['password', 'token', 'access', 'refresh']  # Default
    # Sensitive data will be replaced with "***FILTERED***".

 Change the default database to store API logs